alexandre-daubois/lazy-stream/README.md

 [![Latest Version](http://poser.pugx.org/alexandre-daubois/lazy-stream/v/stable)](https://packagist.org/packages/alexandre-daubois/lazy-stream)
 [![License](http://poser.pugx.org/alexandre-daubois/lazy-stream/license)](https://packagist.org/packages/alexandre-daubois/lazy-stream)

-LazyStream is a library that provides a convenient way to write lazily to streams using generators.
+LazyStream is a **pure PHP**, **zero-dependencies** library that provides a convenient way to write lazily to streams using generators.
 It allows you to write data incrementally to a stream, reducing memory usage and improving performance when dealing with large amounts of data.

 ## Features